prometheus/jmx_exporter/docs/content/1.4.0/_index.md

 The main new features of the 1.4.0 release are:

-* **Isolator Java Agent**: A new Java agent that allows running multiple isolated and independent JMX Exporter instances in the same JVM.
+* **Disable JVM Metrics**: Support for completely disabling JVM metrics when using the JMX Exporter Java agent.

-* **Mutual TLS Authentication**: Support for mutual TLS authentication HTTP server authentication.
+* **Basic authentication Environment Variable Support**: Support for using environment variables for Basic authentication passwords.

 **Documentation and Examples**